Science Division App-enabled Tribbles are by fans, for fans.

 Nostalgia is so persistent.
 Yes, Jay and I made a Tribble because we wanted one.
 But there's a reason that my desire to own an actual living pet Tribble never faded.
 We learn in our childhood the behaviors that will shape us in adulthood.
 We grow and evolve, and our opinions change in the process, but we remain rooted to those experiences which initially defined us.
 Tribbles are my first point of connection to these stories and this community that have shaped my life from the moment I was old enough to be a participant.
 So why Tribbles?
 Because Star Trek.

-This project began as a running joke between Kayleigha and her dad.
+This project began as a running joke between me (Kayleigha) and Dad.
 "Wouldn't it be funny if someone made a Tribble that you could set off on your friends like they were Klingons?!"
-One day, we (Kayleigha and Jay) finally decided to build one.
+One day, Jay and I finally decided to build one.